aremmell/libsir/README.md

 ### Visual Studio Code

-There is already a code‑workspace in the repository (and my primary means of compiling and debugging the library across platforms).
+There is code‑workspace in the repository.
 As of right now, the build and launch tasks are not fully functional for every platform, but that's easy enough to figure out, right?.

 ### Visual Studio 2022

 A very recent addition is an sln and some vcxproj files in the [msvc](./msvc) directory.
-They are confirmed to work correctly on Windows 11 (x64 &amp; ARM64) with Visual Studio 17.6.
+They are confirmed to work correctly on Windows 11 (x64 &amp; Arm64) with Visual Studio 17.6.

 ### Unix Makefile